cezarv/rsschool-cv/cv.md

 ---

-I am willing and able to learn and learn new things quickly.\
+I am willing and able to learn and understand new stuff quickly.

 ---

-Have good understanding of HTML, CSS and Javascript, GIT.\
+Possess good understanding of HTML, CSS and some Javascript, GIT.
-Successful education in Germany and Ukraine.\
+Successful education in Germany and Ukraine.
 Have high level of English.